 - Loss of access to denning areas

-Humans have caused this problem, humans can fix it.
-Scientists say that time remains to save polar bears if we act soon to greatly reduce greenhouse gas emissions.
+Humans have caused this problem, and humans can fix it.
+Research suggests that time remains to conserve polar bears if we act soon to greatly reduce greenhouse gas emissions.
 This means all of us—individuals, communities, businesses, and governments—must work together now.
 Join us in playing a role to ensure a future for polar bears.

-Taking action now won't result in an immediate stop to climate change, but new studies show that we'll see the effects in about a decade.
-Your actions today will help prevent catastrophic changes from taking place—not only helping polar bears, but preserving the climate that has allowed humans to flourish.
+Taking action now won't result in an immediate stop to climate change, but new studies show that we could see the effects in about a decade.
+Your actions today will help prevent potentially catastrophic changes from taking place—not only helping polar bears, but preserving the climate that has allowed humans to flourish.